bryanburgers/blog-content/git-is-a-communication-tool.md

 ## This sounds like work

 This does take work.
 But it pays off.
-Creating logical commits and writing a clear commit messages *now* reduces the mental effort I need to do *later* when maintaining code.
+Creating logical commits and writing clear commit messages *now* reduces the mental effort I need to do *later* when maintaining code.
 It makes life easier for everybody who is involved in the project.